What to Expect from Autism Testing: The Process for an Autism Diagnosis for Children

 It’s important to note that Hopebridge’s diagnostic evaluation appointments are specifically focused on autism in order to improve access to early identification and early intervention for as many children and families as possible.
 If the clinician feels there are other factors beyond autism that could be affecting the child, they can refer or recommend the caregiver seek additional testing or support.

-Once the client advocate receives the completed diagnostic report (if the diagnosis is ASD), they begin the process of obtaining an authorization for therapy evaluations, including ABA, speech and occupational therapy, which is the next step to getting life-changing care.
-As with autism testing, once prior verification is obtained from the insurance company, the client advocate will contact the parents to schedule the appointment for a date and time that works well with the family and the Board Certified Behavior Analyst (BCBA), occupational therapist or speech-language pathologist.
+Once the client advocate receives the completed diagnostic report and recommendations, they will review any recommendations for ongoing therapy, such as ABA, speech and occupational therapy, which are often the next steps to getting life-changing care.
+As with autism testing, once prior verification is obtained from the insurance company, the client advocate will then contact the family to schedule the additional recommended services with a Board Certified Behavior Analyst (BCBA), occupational therapist and/or speech-language pathologist.

 With this brief outline, we hope this clears up some questions (and answers!) for you.
 At Hopebridge, our mission is to help children with autism lead their best lives, and many times, that begins with the autism evaluation.
 Get scheduled today by filling out the easy form on our website and we can set up your child for autism testing soon.